List of Halo characters: Spartans

 Building on the failed ORION Program, Catherine Halsey and the UNSC Office of Naval Intelligence developed the SPARTAN-II program to create an elite corps of supersoldiers that could stem rebellions in the UNSC colonies.
 The Spartan candidates were kidnapped as children and replaced by flash clones that quickly died afterwards.
 After grueling training, they were subject to dangerous physical augmentation, and equipped with "MJOLNIR" powered armor.
+While there were initially 300 participants, the results of these augmentations either caused at least half of them to be paralysed or killed, consigning a number to combat support vocations (eg administrative, strategic, desk-bound leadership etc) and eventually only 75 final candidates were capable of fighting.
 Following in the wake of the SPARTAN-II Project were the SPARTAN-IIIs, children orphaned by the Covenant War who became cheaper, more expendable soldiers.
 After the war, the UNSC began training Spartan-IVs from adult volunteers.
 The existence of the Spartans was disclosed to the public to raise morale as the Covenant War continued to go badly.
+In order to minimise demoralising the public, Spartans are never listed as 'Killed in Action', but only 'Missing in Action'.